Eutychius (exarch): Papal intervention in Ravenna

 Shortly after the accession of Pope Zachary in 741, Liutprand planned to campaign against the Lombard Duchy of Spoleto, which had defied him.
 Zachary, however, marched north to the Lombard capital of Pavia and convinced Liutprand to abort the expedition and to restore some of the territory he had captured.
 Nevertheless, Liutprand saw this treaty as between him and the Pope alone; in the words of Jeffrey Richards, "he still regarded the exarch as fair game."

 In 743, Liutprand marched on Ravenna, and Eutychius was so impoverished in resources that he, Archbishop John V of Ravenna, and the leading citizens petitioned the pope to intervene.
 Pope Zachary began a diplomatic offensive to dissuade Liutprand from conquering Ravenna, and on his journey to the Lombard court at Ticinum, he was met at the church of St. Christopher at Aquila by Exarch Eutychius and citizens of Ravenna.
 "The sight of the exarch begging the pope to save him from the Lombards testifies more powerfully than anything else to the utter enfeeblement of the exarchate and the effective transfer of authority in Catholic Byzantine Italy from the imperial governor to the pope," observes Richards.
 Pope Zachary was successful in convincing Liutprand to put off his intended campaign and return the rural districts around Ravenna he had seized.

 Fall of the Exarchate

-Several years later, however, in 751, the Lombard king Aistulf captured Ravenna.
+Several years later, however, in 751, the Lombard king Aistulf captured Ravenna and it seems Eutychius faced the Lombards with what little resources he had, but was eventually seized & executed on the orders of Aistulf.
 The Exarchate came to an end, and Byzantine Italy was confined to Sicily and the southern, Greek-speaking regions.